China's ICBC targets commodity trade via StanBank unit purchase

 Chinese trading companies are well represented in oil and some other commodities markets.

-But while China's massive demand for resources, fuelled by its rapid industrialisation, has underpinned worldwide markets for everything from oil to iron ore, Chinese banks have been relatively slow to embrace commodities trading.
+But while China's massive demand for resources, fuelled by its rapid industrialization, has underpinned worldwide markets for everything from oil to iron ore, Chinese banks have been relatively slow to embrace commodities trading.

 ICBC, China's biggest bank by assets, has lagged behind its rival, Bank of China Ltd (601988.SS), which last year became the first Chinese member of the London Metal Exchange (LME).